 The distribution process

 How to understand this table?
-In the example of The Most Beautiful Moment in Life: Young Forever, these figures mean it sold 870,000 units worldwide.
-The second statistics column means all versions of all the songs included on this package add for 2,863,304 equivalent album sales from streams of all types.
+In the example of Face Yourself, these figures mean it sold 640,000 units worldwide.
+The second statistics column means all versions of all the songs included on this package add for 4,604,315 equivalent album sales from streams of all types.

 Compilations sales figures listing

-Please note that 1.6 million DVD sales are excluded as they include no music.
+Please note that over 2 million DVD sales are excluded as they include no music.

-Chart followers know these sales are extremely cheap, with volumes that inflate the role of this market among the global music industry.
-For example, the double album Love Yourself: Answer was issued with a price of 25 yuans, a mere $3.61.
+Ultimately, these volumes inflate the role of this market among the global music industry.
+For example, the album BE was issued with a price of 20 yuans, a mere $3.11 while it is sold at around $40 in the US.

 To stick with meaningful indicators, we incorporated these sales with a Price / 50 weight.
-In our example, a Chinese download of Love Yourself: Answer is then worth 0.5 EAS (25/50).
+In our example, a Chinese download of BE is then worth 0.4 EAS (20/50).

 In the other side, the box Young Forever contains virtually entire track lists of parts 1 and 2 of The Most Beautiful Moment In Life.
 Our methodology assigns sales of these packages to each original album.
 As it also contains a few new songs, we instead gave it a weight of 2, then its sales are dispatched according to the streaming distribution.